rolando-cadiz/digits/index.md

 ```

-Fifth, create a `.env` file from the `sample.env`.
+fourth, create a `.env` file from the `sample.env`.
 Set the `DATABASE_URL` variable to match your PostgreSQL database that you created in the first step.
 See the Prisma docs [Connect your database](https://www.prisma.io/docs/getting-started/setup-prisma/add-to-existing-project/relational-databases/connect-your-database-typescript-postgresql).
 Then run the Prisma migration `npx prisma migrate dev` to set up the PostgreSQL tables.

 ```